 CATEGORY Example Count More than 1 LF To form an echo reply message, the source and destination addresses are simply reversed, the type code changed to 0, and the checksum recomputed.
 4 0 LF Address of the gateway to which traffic for the network specified in the internet destination network field of the original datagram's data should be sent.
 1 Imprecise sentence If code = 0, an identifier to aid in matching echos and replies, may be zero.
-6 of operations than pure packet generation.
-To support these, we added 15 lexical entries, 10 predicates, and 8 function handlers.
+6 cannot easily identify rephrased sentence fragments.
+SAGE relies on human annotation to identify this fragment as non-actionable; after removing the fragment, it is able to generate code correctly for this sentence.

-Table 5: Examples of categorized rewritten text.
+Table 6: Examples of categorized rewritten text.